 I want to start a new little segment.
 The Old, the New, and the Wonderful.
 There’s so much to do in London and you’d need a lifetime to do it all, so to help out all of my fellow Adventurers, I’ll be putting together three things at a time: one old, one new, and one a little bit unusual.
-Today we’re looking at the area in and around Cannon Street in the City of London. … More O.N.W.
-Cannon Street
+Today we’re looking at the area in and around Cannon Street in the City of London. … More Old, New, and Wonderful: Cannon Street

 London has an incredible collection of art galleries, and more recently, street art has been moving our galleries outdoors.
 Street art and “High” art seem like two completely different worlds, but not as much separates them as we think. … More ROA and Stubbs: (Street) Art in London